 Desktop and Online are used to create different types of reports.
-Last three tools publish their reports without paying.
+The last three tools publish their reports without paying.
 The reports are saved as the workbook.

-- Tableau Reader: is a free version that consumes Tableau desktop report.
+- Tableau Reader: This is a free version that consumes Tableau desktop reports.

-- Tableau Server: saves time when we have a large number of people devour the work.
-It is licensed in two ways: named user, core licensing.
+- Tableau Server: saves time when we have many people devouring the work.
+It is licensed in two ways: named user and core licensing.
 It creates a subscription that provides notifications when reports are published.

 - Tableau Public: It is limited to storage Space.
-Workbooks can be viewed by anyone.
-This has a premium version with subscriptions which is free based service.
+Anyone can view workbooks.
+This has a premium version with subscriptions which is a fee-based service.

 Tableau Online vs Tableau Server

-Tableau online doesn’t need server setup.
+Tableau Online doesn’t need a server setup.
 It had the pricing of Explorer license and Viewer Licence.
-All the data of Online resides in Tableau Server are not on the own.
+All the online data residing in Tableau Server are not on their own.

 Starting with Tableau

 Tableau free version software currently runs on Windows Environment.
-The first thing to do is connecting to data.
+The first thing to do is connect to data.

-The connection can be made through the local file or to the server.
-While on the process, data can have Live Connection.
+You can connect either through the local file or to the server.
+While in the process, data can have a Live Connection.